 The department maintains one canine unit, consisting of a specially trained and certified dog/handler team.
 The canine is certified in narcotics detection, article search, tracking, building search, area search, officer protection and aggression control.
-Over 109 hours of training were completed in 2018 and annual certifications were received from the North American police Working Dog Association.
+Over 88 hours of training were completed in 2019 and annual certifications were received from the North American Police Working Dog Association (NAPWDA).

 The canine unit assists other agencies upon request.
-In 2018, this included the Park County Sheriff's Office, Montana Highway Patrol, Montana Probation and Parole, and the Montana Department of Corrections.
-Five (5) public demonstration were conducted for various organizations throughout Park County.
+In 2019, this included the Park County Sheriff's Office and the Montana Highway Patrol.
+Four (4) public demonstration were conducted for various organizations throughout Park County.